BartMassey/ttt-bench/README.md

   20% faster.

-* Erlang[hipe]: Compiled to native code via HiPE using `erlc` 1.22.0.7.
+* Erlang[hipe]: Compiled to native code via HiPE using `erlc` 22.2.4.
 This seems to be identical to the BEAM version at this point, which makes me suspicious that I am not compiling things right.

 * Nickle: Run with version 2.77.

-* Matlab*: Run a long time ago on a different (much slower) machine, because I had access to Matlab there.

-* Octave*: Run with version 4.2.2 on 2018-05-14.
-Result is rounded to two significant places for consistency with other benchmarks: actual time was longer.

 ## Replication